 The alphabetic browse allows you to browse through an alphabetical listing of subjects, authors, titles, classmarks, etc. to find the item you need.
 It is the easiest way to locate an item if you know the exact title or the author's entire name.
 If you know the exact classmark, you can use this feature to help you find similar items or items located on the same shelves.
 Below are some tips for constructing effective browse searches.

-Enter subject terms using the Library of Congress Subject Headings.
+Author: Enter the author's last name first.
+For example: said, edward.
+Subject: Enter subject terms using the Library of Congress Subject Headings.
 These subject headings begin with a broad topic and then narrow down through sub-topics.
 Default or Advanced Search may be better if you do not know the specific subject heading terminology.
+Classmark: Enter the entire classmark to be able to virtually browse the shelves.
+Note that classmarks are structured differently for different subject areas.

 There are several ways that the SOAS Library Catalogue allows you to enhance your searches using special characters and arrangements of terms.